Keyboard shortcuts

 • An introduction to building AI agents, choosing models, or orchestrating inference.
 That is a vast literature; the book does not reproduce it.

-• A catalogue of specific AI-agent confluences worth commissioning.
+• A catalogue of specific AI-agent organisms worth commissioning.
 The catalogue stays open.
 This section names patterns, not blessed deployments.

 • A claim that mosaik is the only substrate for agent populations.
 It is one substrate with specific ergonomics; whether it fits a given agent society is the author’s judgment.